FaeDine/CrankIssues/README.md

 When submitting an issue, provide as much detail as possible, such as:

-- What's not working?
+- What's not working.
-- What you expect to happen when it is working?
+- What you expect to happen when it is working.
 - What version of the game you're running.
 - Any screenshots showing the issue happening.
 - An export of your save file.

+This information helps me duplicate the problem so I can fix it.